dk14/crypto/chats/btc-audit/README.md

 > Don't waste ur time on verifying who's AI, who's not, u'll go crazy.
 This is novel project, and you need it - tgat's how you tell.
 That's it.
 Don't overthink it!

+> If AI tries to reproduce it - it won't work.
+Metrics will be novel.
+Security needed, will be novel.
+Integrations with wallets.
+It's cutting edge CS..

 ## How to use

 Run blockchain audit locally (for now):